Klipper3d/klipper/docs/FAQ.md

 The workaround is to use a restart_method other than "command" or to flash an updated bootloader to the AVR device.
-Flashing a new bootloader is a one time step that typically requires an external programmer - search the web to find the instructions for your particular device.
+Flashing a new bootloader is a one time step that typically requires an external programmer - see [Bootloaders](Bootloaders.md) for further details.

 ### Will the heaters be left on if the Raspberry Pi crashes?